 The two major methods typically used for mutational signature analysis are signature refitting and de-novo signature extraction.
-Signature refitting methods try to reconstruct the observed mutational pattern in the sample (the frequencies of 96 types of mutations) using linear combinations of known signatures (COSMIC 30, SBS, ID, etc.), these methods work quite well on small sample sizes (such as single samples) and are widely used with such data [6].
-Signature extraction methods try to infer signatures from a given dataset of samples, then the extracted signatures are compared with known reference signatures.
-Each extracted signature is assigned to a known signature if their cosine similarity exceeds a set threshold [4].
+Signature refitting methods try to reconstruct the observed mutational pattern in the sample (the frequencies of 96 types of mutations) using linear combinations of known signatures (COSMIC 30, SBS, InDel, etc.), these methods work quite well on small sample sizes (such as single samples) and are widely used with small datasets [6].
+Signature extraction methods infer signatures from a given dataset of samples, and then compare the extracted signatures with known reference signatures.
+Each extracted signature is assigned to a known signature if their cosine similarity exceeds a set threshold, if the similarity is less than the threshold then [4].
 There are a few important caveats to signature extraction as recently discussed in [9]: 1) a novel signature can be very similar to several reference signatures and the assignment is not always perfect and 2) the threshold for assignment plays a crucial role but is not widely agreed upon, using a different threshold can change the assignment.
 [9]

 We chose signature refitting as our primary task and implemented high performing packages as identified in [9] that were implemented in R. We implement DeconstructSigs [10], MutationalPatterns [11], Sigfit [12], Sigminer [13], these tools build up on other tools such as [14, 15].
-Our package outputs several data files in CSV format ready for further analysis and visualization using external packages along with visualizations of the signature exposures as described in Table 1.
+Our package outputs several data files in comma separated values format ready for further analysis and visualization using external packages along with visualizations of the signature exposures as described in Table 1.

-We use root mean squared error (RMSE) between the reconstructed and actual signals (a metric commonly used in signal processing [Rosen] )as our performance metric for comparison of these packages.
+We use root mean squared error (RMSE) between the reconstructed and actual signals (a metric commonly used in signal processing [17]] as our performance metric for comparison of these packages.

 Discussion: